ombhilare999/SRA-BOARD-2020/Documentation/SRA_BOARD_2020.md

   - Further this 5V was converted to 3.3V using LD33 linear voltage regulator.
 This 3.3V then given to the sensor port.

 - ## Motor Driver:
     - Motors usually runs on 12V and microcontroller output is generally 5V/3.3V.
-So one need external motor drive circuitry to control motors according to the microcontroller input.
+So one need external motor driver circuitry to control motors according to the microcontroller input.
     - In sra board 2019 the motors was controlled using L298N motor driver which is a transistor based H Bridge motor driver.

 - ## Sensor port: